themeum/kirki/readme.txt

 == Description ==

-[Kirki](https://www.themeum.com/kirki/) is a customizer toolkit for WordPress.
-An open-source initiative by [Themeum](https://www.themeum.com/) for WordPress theme developers.
+[Kirki](https://github.com/themeum/kirki) is a Customizer toolkit for WordPress.
+An open-source initiative by [Themeum](https://github.com/themeum) for WordPress theme developers.

-Kirki allows you to build themes quicker & more easily.
-With over 30 custom controls ranging from simple sliders to complex typography controls with Google Fonts integration and features like automatic CSS & postMessage script generation, Kirki makes theme development a breeze.
+Kirki allows you to build themes faster and more easily.
+With over 30 custom controls—ranging from simple sliders to advanced typography controls with Google Fonts integration—and features like automatic CSS generation and `postMessage` support, Kirki makes theme development a breeze.

 ### Features ✅ ###